scientific-python/specs/spec-0013/index.md

 maintainer to contribute to project as well a decrease the confusion of new developers when contributing or creating new projects.

+There seem to be a strong consensus with preference for `docs` in favor of `docs`, and a preference for `tests` in favor of `test`.

+We will note though that the _extra_ optional dependencies on PyPI seem to favor `test` (present on 7573 packages) vs `tests` (2362 times).

 ## Implementation

-We recommend that by default the targets and folder names:
+For the tie being we will not pronounce ourselves on the optional extra `extra` dependency for `pyproject.toml`.

+For other targets and folders we recommend that:

-- related to testing be named `tests` (and not `test`)
+- Targets related to testing be named `tests` (and not `test`).
+For example `spin tests`, `python dev.py tests`, `nox -s tests`.
+- Folders containing tests be names `tests`.
-- related to documentation be named `docs` (and not `doc`)
+- Targets related to documentations be named `docs` (and not `doc`).
+For example `spin docs`, `make docs`, `tox -s docs`.
+- That the documentation `extra` optional dependency be named `docs` (and not doc), so that docs dependencies can be installed with `pip install .[docs]`
-- both should be lowercase.
+- Use lowercase.

-It is ok to have the singular aliases, but the plurals should always be the default.
+It is appropriate to have the singular aliases to ease transition, but the plurals should always be the default.

-### Examples

-pyproj.toml
-docs folder
-pip install .[]
-spin and dev.py
-tox

 ## Notes